 Rotation

-by the rotating images, we can generate new images with random angles which provide more possible scenarios to our dataset to generalize its performance. as the authors mention in the original paper recognition task such as handwriting rotation is effective in 1-20other than that range not effective.
+by the rotating images, we can generate new images with random angles which provide more possible scenarios to our dataset to generalize its performance. as the authors mention in the original paper recognition task such as handwriting rotation is effective in 1-20o other than that range not effective.

 rotation